 Anyway, we’re getting off topic.
 Beam choices include a melding of all the load cases with appropriate dynamics and situational mods.
 Yes, safety factors enter as well.
 All of it establishes the needs, then we can then select beams.
 Basically, we calculate the stress of any given beam (shape, size, material), then compare the stress against the material strength.
 If the stress is lower than the strength, then it will probably work.
 If the predicted stress is higher, the beam may fail.

 That’s the essence of how to calculate beam loading.
-While it is reasonably easy for simple beams and single use cases, it complications come fast when dynamics and loading cases overlap.
+While it is reasonably easy for simple beams and single use cases, the complications come fast when dynamics and loading cases overlap.

 Also, think about the real benefits.
 It’s pretty easy to get sucked into the numbers, like weight, in a design.
 Ask yourself about the value, like what is the value of 50 lbs?
 If that is the difference between a frame you are confident in, and a “light weight” frame that might be sketchy, then is 50 lbs worth it?
 What about 100 lbs?
 For a trailer that’s designed to carry 3500 lbs, a slight increase in frame weight is trivial compared to the cost of a frame that fails.